Oh Se-hoon

-Oh Se-hoon (born 4 January 1961) is a South Korean politician and lawyer who has served as the mayor of Seoul since 2021, an office he previously held from 2006 to 2011.
+Oh Se-hoon (born 4 January 1961) is a South Korean politician and lawyer who has served as the mayor of Seoul from 2006 to 2011 and since 2021.
 A member of the People Power Party, he served as a member of the National Assembly from 2000 to 2004.

 Early life and education

 Oh was born on 4 January 1961 in Seongdong District, Seoul, South Korea.
 He graduated from Daeil High School and went on to study at Hankuk University of Foreign Studies.
 He then transferred, graduating from Korea University's School of Law.
 After passing the bar exam, he started practicing as an attorney.
 In 1994, he appeared on the MBC program Lawyer Oh and Lawyer Bae and gained popularity among the public.

 Oh is Catholic and his baptismal name is Stephen.

 Early political career

 In 2000, Oh was elected as a member of the 16th National Assembly.
+As a legislator, Oh led the "Future Alliance," a group of younger lawmakers within the Grand National Party, alongside Representatives Nam Kyung-pil, Won Hee-ryong, and Chung Byung-guk.
+Oh also served as secretary of the Special Committee on Political Reform, where he led efforts to revise three key election-related statutes, collectively known as the "Oh Se-hoon Election Laws."